jacob-meacham/southbaycircus.com/pages/classes.md

 Aerial silks (tissu), club/poi spinning, circus conditioning, hula hoop, partner acrobatics

-We also have a circus practice night that includes guidance in juggling skills.
+We have discontinued our open practice night and ongoing juggling classes, but we will have a multi-level juggling class on Thursday, 5/30.
 See the calendar below for times, locations, and class descriptions.

 Don't see the class you're looking for?
 [Send us a message](/contact/) and let us know!
 Classes are multi-level and beginner friendly unless otherwise noted.